 This ring is designed and handmade by our in-house designer, Deborah Cowin.
-The ring is made in Platinum, it has a textured band and is set with a 0.34ct 'F' vvs2 clarity certified Diamond ring.
+The ring is made in Platinum with a textured band and is set with a 0.34ct 'F' VVS2 clarity certified Diamond.

 This ''Entangled'' Ring was designed and handmade by our in-house designer, Deborah Cowin.
-The ring is made with 18ct Yellow Gold and set with a Peridot.
+The ring is made with 18ct Yellow Gold and set with a green peridot stone.

-This ring is designed and made by Deborah Cowin, the ring is made in 18ct Rose Gold with a textured band, set with a 0.38ct Diamond.
+This ring is designed and handmade by our in-house designer, Deborah Cowin.
+The ring is made in 18ct Rose Gold with a textured band, set with a 0.38ct Diamond.
 The Rose Gold really shows off how beautiful the diamond is.

 Established in 1990, the business has transformed over the years, starting as a picture framer and craft shop then developing into an art gallery and contemporary jeweller’s.
 Originally situated in Packhorse Court, Keswick, we moved to our larger premises at Tithebarn Street in the Summer of 2013.
 The new Lakeland inspired shop hosts a range of stunning jewellery made by the leading designer jewellers in Britain, including pieces by designer goldsmith Deborah Cowin.